codecrafters-io/build-your-own-shell/stage_descriptions/programmable-completion-08-ep2.md

-In this stage, you'll handle completer scripts that return multiple completion candidates.
+In this stage, you'll handle completer scripts that return multiple candidates.

 ### Multiple Candidates